πͺπΈOAuth2 Token Exchange Lab

 β

-Expected: The target resource server does only accept exchanged tokens with the audience claim set to http://localhost:9092/api/messages
+Expected: The target resource server does only accept exchanged tokens with the audience claim set to http://localhost:9092/api/messages and no tokens provided directly from the client application.

 Run the Target Resource Server